Go, Canada! Raptors top Warriors for 1st NBA title

 The Warriors managed to take an 88-86 lead into the final period despite

-losing Thompson with 2:22 remaining in the third on a dunk attempt on which he
+losing Thompson with 2:19 remaining in the third after a dunk attempt on which

 Thompson had his left knee buckle upon landing, and he immediately fell to the